radius-project/radius/docs/content/tooling/vscode/_index.md

 description: "Overview of the Visual Studio Code extension"
 weight: 100
 ---
-Radius offers a *preview* Radius Visual Studio Code extension for Radius-specific optimizations which enables users a variety of features related to better manage applications across cloud and edge.
+Radius offers a *preview* Radius Visual Studio Code extension with a variety of features to help manage Radius applications across cloud and edge.

 ## Features

 ### View your deployed applications

-View environments, applications and resources deployed in a tree view style in Visual Studio Code.
+View and interact with environments, applications and resources deployed to your Radius environments.

 **placeholder for image**